 - Submit a non-refundable application fee with the signed Registry Identification Card Application to the Illinois Department of Public Health Division of Medical Cannabis.

 There are clinics in the surrounding area that are helping qualified patients to get their card.
 For more information on these clinics, call or stop in and speak with a Wellness Consultant.

 A designated caregiver is a person who is selected by a qualifying patient as the person authorized, on the qualifying patient’s behalf, to possess, obtain from a certified medical cannabis dispensary, dispense and assist in the administration of medical cannabis.
 Caregivers must enroll in the program.
 A designated caregiver is issued a medical cannabis registry identification card that allows him/her to possess up to 2.5 ounces of medical cannabis on behalf of their patient.
 It is not legal for caregivers to consume, by any means, medical cannabis that has been dispensed on behalf of a registered qualifying patient.

 No. A caregiver may only serve one patien

 If a registered qualifying patient or designated caregiver becomes aware of a theft, loss or destruction of his or her registry identification card, he or she must call or email the Illinois Department of Public Health Division of Medical Cannabis immediately and then complete a change of information form and send it to the program.
 This must be done within 10 business days of the discovery.
 The fee to apply for a registry identification card replacement is $25.

 No. The State of Illinois does not recognize out of state medical cards.

 No. Medical cannabis is not covered.

 No you cannot.

 It’s simple!
 Either call or e-mail us your information including full name, date of birth, phone number, address and your patient registry number, this starts with QP.
-We will fill out the paperwork for you, send it in, and call you once you are registered with us.
+We will fill out the paperwork for you and assist with sending it to the state.